GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 === Metrics

-Overall, the goal of the #acr("ASSL") task as defined in this chapter consists in extracting sound sources positions after $H$ arbitrary steps in the environment.
+Overall, the goal of the #acr("ASSL") task as defined in this chapter consists in extracting positions of sound sources after $H$ arbitrary steps in the environment.
 The actual detection is performed at step $H$ where the method outputs a list of coordinates relative to the robot's position.
 In this aspect, the #acr("ASSL") problem corresponds to a single-class detection task.
 Precision and recall hence come as natural metrics to evaluate our method's performance.